hoothin/PagetualGuide/docs/rules/manualMode.md

 # manualMode
->Set to true to enable manual mode, then paging will stop, right arrow (or 'pagetual.next' event) will be bound to click next link.
+>Set to true to enable manual mode.
+Paging stops, and the right arrow (or `pagetual.next` event) is bound to click nextLink.

 Example:
 --